Professor Judy Wajcman

 Judy Wajcman joined the LSE as Head of the Sociology Department in January 2009.
 She was previously Professor of Sociology in the Research School of Social Sciences at the Australian National University.

 Judy Wajcman joined the LSE as Head of the Sociology Department in January 2009.
 She was previously Professor of Sociology in the Research School of Social Sciences at the Australian National University.
 She has held posts in Cambridge, Edinburgh, Manchester, Sydney, Tokyo, Vienna, Warwick and Zurich.
-She was formerly a Centennial Professor at the London School of Economics, and most recently has been a Visiting Fellow at All Souls College, Oxford, and a Visiting Professor at the Centre for Women in Business at London Business School.
-She is currently a Research Associate of the Oxford Internet Institute, University of Oxford, and the Industrial Relations Research Unit, University of Warwick.
-She is President (2009-2011) of the Society for the Social Studies of Science (4S).
+She was formerly a Centennial Professor at the London School of Economics, a Visiting Fellow at All Souls College, Oxford, and a Visiting Professor at London Business School.
+She was President (2009-2011) of the Society for the Social Studies of Science (4S) and is a co-editor of their official handbook, The Handbook of Science and Technology Studies (MIT Press, 2008).

 Positions held at the OII